clearly-broken-software/ninjas2/README.md

     * **note**: slices can not overlap
     * dragging the top marker edits both start and end point, keeping the slices continious
     * dragging the bottom markers edits the the start or end point of a slice.
-  + states : store and retrieve up to 16 configurations of slices
+  + programs : store and retrieve up to 16 configurations of slices
     * normal click restores state
     * shift click copies current state to new location
+  + play marker in waveform display
+  + add/remove slices in waveform display : double click within 10 px of slice start/end to add or remove slice
 + #### To be implemented:
-  + play marker in waveform display
   + exponential curves in ADSR
   + adding a bar:beat:ticks ruler for easier lining up slice points
-+ #### Things to rework:
-  + adding and removing slice points in the waveform display, currently only the control can be used for that.
-    * the control should display the number of slices.
 + #### Possible features
   + timestretch and pitch samples using [rubberband](https://github.com/breakfastquay/rubberband)
   + overlay slice info on slices in waveform display